Introduction#

 - Alternatively, one can use Sequence Rules (or also called Cookie-based Sequences) to track and enforce the order of requests a user has made and the time between requests.

-- Caching anything possible can also help reduce the load and resources of the origin servers.
+- Caching anything possible (non-user-specific content) can also help reduce the load and resources of the origin servers.

 - Cloudflare is gradually rolling out Fraud Detection features, such as disposable email checks.

-- Additional bot-related configurations can be adjusted by Cloudflare’s Bot Team on a case-by-case basis.
+- Additional bot-related configurations can be adjusted by Cloudflare’s Bot Team on a case-by-case basis when talking to the Support Team.

 - Delay action